 Almond flour - Almond flour has just enough fat and texture to help hold the topping together.
 No all-purpose flour here!

 Oats - The classic crisp texture is best made with gluten-free rolled oats.
-I use Bob's Red Mill brand.
+I use Bob's Red Mill brand and always have some on hand in the pantry.

 Vegan Butter - To keep things dairy-free, just six tablespoons vegan butter still gives that rich, buttery taste to the crisp topping.